LLNL/axom/src/docs/sphinx/coding_guide/sec05_sourceorg.rst

 ---------------------------------------------------------

-5.1 Each source file **should** have an associated header file with a matching name, such as "Foo.hpp" for the source file Foo.cpp".
+5.1 Each source file **should** have an associated header file with a matching name, such as "Foo.hpp" for the source file "Foo.cpp".

-..note:: **Exceptions:** Test files may not require headers.
+.. note:: **Exceptions:** Test files may not require headers.

 ---------------------------------------------------------